 2007 - On 26 March Belo testifies before the Commission on Truth and Friendship, a joint panel set up by Indonesian and East Timor to review the events surrounding the 1999 referendum.

-"There was gunfire coming from all directions and then shouting," Belo says of an attack on his home by militias and Indonesian troops on 6 September 1999.
+"There was gunfire coming from all directions and then shouting," Belo says of the attack on his home by militias and Indonesian troops on 6 September 1999.

 "I saw the glass from the windows shatter and fall to the floor.
 I saw fire in the guest room ... the door burning. ...
 I saw by the front gate plain-clothed Indonesian troops.
 When they saw me they just looked down."